AEFeinstein/Super-2024-Swadge-FW/docs/EMULATOR.md

 `--keymap`: Specify an alternative keyboard layout to use for mapping emulator inputs.
 Possible options are `azerty`, `dvorak`, or `colemak`.

+`--joystick`: Specifies the Joystick device to connect to.
+The value passed to this argument will depend on the platform; on Windows the value should be a number from 0 to 15, with 0 being the first connected joystick and so on; on Linux the value should be the path to a Joystick device, such as `/dev/input/js0`.
+Joystick input is not yet supported on Mac.

+`--js-preset`: Specifies the Joystick configuration preset to use.
+Possible values are `swadge` (the default), and `switch`.

 ## Console Commands

 The emulator supports a small number of commands in the console, which can be opened by pressing `F4` or